ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 ```
 {: codeblock}

 The file share status shows `updating` while the IOPS is being adjusted.
 The current IOPS is shown until you restart the instance.
-In the following example, IOPS is adjusted 100 - 3000 for the 3 IOPS/GB profile.
+In the following example, IOPS value is adjusted from 100.

 ```json
 {